zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 ```

 Let's change our code such that our `users` data is only imported into our `App`
-component - similar to how data would load if we were to `fetch` it from a
+component — similar to how data would load if we were to `fetch` it from a
 database upon initial application load.
-We'll then want to pass users down via
+We'll then want to pass `users` down via
 our `Outlet` component's `context` prop, so that we can access it within our
 nested routes.